-For the most part, the story arc takes place in Gotham City, now being called the City of Owls due to the attack on it by the Court of Owls.
-However, the overreaching story arc also takes place in Wayne Manor and the outskirts of Gotham City.
+For the most part, the story arc takes place in Gotham City, renamed the City of Owls as the Court begins its full-out attack.
+However, the overreaching story arc also takes place in Wayne Manor and the outskirts of Gotham.
 Such cities as Chicago, Miami, and New Orleans are featured prominently as well.

 The stories are covered in the following issues: